Thilo Kehrer: West Ham United

 On 17 August 2022, Kehrer signed for West Ham United on a four-year contract with the option of an additional two years.
 The transfer fee was reported to be £10.1m.
+He made his West Ham debut on 18 August in the Europa Conference League in a 3–1 home win against Viborg coming on as a substitute for Angelo Ogbonna.

+Monaco

+On 5 January 2024, Kehrer joined Ligue 1 club Monaco on a loan deal until the end of the season, with an option-to-buy, reported to be around €11 million (£9.5 million).

+Having helped Monaco finish second in Ligue 1 and qualify for the Champions League, in May 2024, Monaco took-up their option-to-buy and Kehrer moved to the club on a four-year contract for a fee believed to be around £9.5 million.
+Kehrer scored his first goal in the UEFA Champions League on 5 November 2024, scoring the winning goal in a 0-1 victory over Bologna.

 International career

 Kehrer is a youth international for Germany.
 Kehrer won the U-21 Euros in 2017 and has captained the German U-21s against Kosovo, Azerbaijan and Israel.

 Kehrer was called up to the full Germany squad for the first time on 29 August 2018, for Germany's opening 2018–19 UEFA Nations League match against France and the friendly against Peru.

 Personal life

-Kehrer was born in Germany to a German father and a Burundian mother.
+Kehrer was born in Tübingen, Baden-Württemberg, to a German father and a Burundian mother.

 He supports the peace and development organisation Anstoß zur Hoffnung e.V. (engl.: Kickoff to hope).
 Through his support, socially disadvantaged people in his mother’s homeland find hope and help.

+He became a father of a daughter in 2020.